 Step 4 – Create MySQL Database and User

 After extracting code, let’s create a MySQL database and user account for configuring ownCloud.
-Use the following set of command to log in to MySQL server and create database and user.
+Use the following set of commands to log in to the MySQL server and create a database and user.

 mysql -u root -p Enter password: mysql> CREATE DATABASE owncloud; mysql> GRANT ALL ON owncloud.* to 'owncloud'@'localhost' IDENTIFIED BY '_password_'; mysql> FLUSH PRIVILEGES; mysql> quit

 Step 5 – Install ownCloud with Web Installer

 Now access the ownCloud directory on the web browser as below.
 Change localhost to your server IP address or domain name.

 Enter new admin credentials to create an admin account and provide the location of the data folder.

 Now slide your page down and input the database credentials and click on Finish Setup.

 After completing setup you will get the admin dashboard.
 Where you can create users, groups and assign them permissions, etc.